 The Group has been adversely impacted by the Covid-19 pandemic, which continues to present significant challenges to the hospitality industry.
-The Group's pubs were closed during the first lockdown period between March and July 2020 and this, combined with the rent concessions granted by the Group to support its tenants, has had a significant impact on the Group's revenue, operating profit and cash flow.
-There is continued uncertainty in the early months of 2021 over the extent and duration of the current lockdown restrictions.
+The Group's pubs were closed for significant periods of 2020 and 2021 and this, combined with the rent concessions granted by the Group to support its tenants, has had a significant impact on the Group's revenue, operating profit and cash flow in each of the last two years.
 We therefore assessed going concern as a significant audit risk and a key audit matter for inclusion in our report.
 The audit engagement partner and senior team members increased their time spent directing and reviewing our audit procedures in relation to going concern, including discussions with the Group's management and the Board of Directors.

-Our work centred on management's assessment of going concern, which is detailed in note 1 to the financial statements.
+Our work centred on management's assessment of going concern, which is detailed in note 2 to the financial statements.
 In particular we:

-- obtained management's cash flow forecasts supporting the Group's ability to trade within current banking facilities for a period of at least twelve months from the date of approval of the financial statements and critically challenged the assumptions used in their preparation, including the extent of the current lockdown restrictions and the timing of planned non-core asset sales; - assessed the plans of management to carry out a rationalisation of the property estate to enable the level of gearing to result in a business model that is sustainable both for the period of the going concern review and for the longer term; - reviewed the outcome of prior year forecasts to determine their forecasting accuracy; - reviewed correspondence with the Group's Bankers confirming the waiver of covenant tests until April 2022; - considered the level of headroom in bank facilities based on management's cash flow forecasts and the impact of changing assumptions particularly around the extent of current lockdown restrictions and the timing of planned non-core asset sales; and - reviewed the adequacy of the related disclosures in the financial statements.
+- obtained management's cash flow forecasts supporting the Group's ability to trade within current banking facilities for a period of at least twelve months from the date of approval of the financial statements and critically challenged the assumptions used in their preparation, and the timing of planned non-core asset sales; - Assessed the plans of management to carry out a rationalisation of the property estate to enable the level of gearing to result in a business model that is sustainable both for the period of the going concern review and for the longer term; - reviewed the outcome of prior year forecasts to determine their forecasting accuracy; - reviewed correspondence with the Group's bankers confirming the Group's banking facilities and the covenant waiver given for April 2022; - Performed covenant calculations using budgeted figures to consider if there are indications of possible breaches in covenants. - considered the level of headroom in bank facilities based on management's cash flow forecasts and the impact of changing assumptions particularly around the impact of the Covid-19 pandemic and the timing of planned non-core asset sales; and - reviewed the adequacy of the related disclosures in the financial statements.